cloudkarthik99/quest-karthik/README.md

   - Domain name (optional, we can use ELB DNS)

 ## Installations:
+  - Git
-  - Docker CLI
+  - Docker CLI for creating and pushing images
   - AWS CLI
   - Gcloud CLI
   - Terraform CLI
   - kubectl (needed for GCP only)